tommasaso/SpeakerRecognition/README.md

 # SpeakerRecognition
-Recognize the speaker based on speech analysis.
+This repository allows you to identify the interlocutor based on the analysis of his voice.

 For reasons of space, I didn't load  the dataset has not been loaded on Github.
 Below is the tree of all the files:
 ```bash